cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 # 5.3.
 Chained NVAs and ARS (Episode #4-like topology)

-In chained NVAs scenarios (like in [Episode #4](https://github.com/cynthiatreger/az-routing-guide-ep4-chained-nvas)), we have seen that the routing information shared between the 2 NVAs OS is unavailable to the NVAs *Effective routes*: the potential benefit of running dynamic routing (BGP) between the NVAs is taken away by the heaviness of UDRs required globally (Spoke subnets, FW subnet, Concentrator subnet), for every single Spoke range and On-Prem prefix.
+In chained NVAs scenarios (like in [Episode #4](https://github.com/cynthiatreger/az-routing-guide-ep4-chained-nvas)), we have seen that the routing information shared between the 2 NVAs OS is NOT available to the NVAs *Effective routes*: the potential benefit of running dynamic routing (BGP) between the NVAs is taken away by the heaviness of UDRs required globally (Spoke subnets, FW subnet, Concentrator subnet), for every single Spoke range and On-Prem prefix.

-Herewe will only address the FW inspection requirement.
+In this epsiode we will only address the FW inspection requirement.
 The FW bypass use case is left out of this lab.

 ## 5.3.1.
 Chained NVAs and direct ARS plugin (and UDRs...)